 Sales Readiness Assessment

-Onboarding programs ensure that reps are ready to maximize every revenue opportunity they encounter in a way that reflects the company’s positioning and values.
+Onboarding programs ensure reps are ready to maximize every revenue opportunity they encounter in a way that reflects the company’s positioning and values.
 Assessing reps’ readiness is critical to ensure the success of each new hire and to understand how onboarding can be improved at the individual and team level.
-When assessing new hires, don’t just look at lagging indicators (deals won or lost) but drill into the process to determine, for example, how quickly deals advance in sales cycles or how opportunity advancement maps to competency attainment (cold-calling, pitch delivery, objection handling, etc.)
+When assessing new hires, look at more than just lagging indicators (deals won or lost).
+Drill into the process to determine, for example, how quickly deals advance in sales cycles or how opportunity advancement maps to competency attainment (cold calling, pitch delivery, objection handling, etc.)

 Salesperson Training Best Practices

 Customer Relationship Management (CRM) is at the center of any sales organization.
 The solution touches all parts of sales: managing customer data, supporting sales management, delivering actionable insights and reports, and facilitating communication across the sales team and other parts of the organization.
 But a CRM system is only as good as the data that gets entered into it.
 Training new sales reps on the value of the CRM system and how to use it is critical to successful outcomes.